-A student's dress and grooming shall be within reasonable standards of health, safety and sanitation.
-Clothing or materials which represent or advertise tobacco, alcohol, illegal drugs, violence or which contain inappropriate racial or sexual messages or inappropriate language will not be allowed at school.
-In addition, gang clothing and symbols are unacceptable for students while students are under the jurisdiction of the school
+A student's dress shall be within reasonable standards of health, safety, and sanitation.
+Dress that is disruptive to the educational process shall not be permitted at school.
+Clothing or materials will not be permitted at school if they represent or advertise tobacco products, inhalant delivery systems, alcohol, drugs, or violence; or if they contain racial or sexual messages, or inappropriate language.
+In addition, gang clothing and symbols are unacceptable for students under the school's jurisdiction.
+Students who violate this policy may be subject to disciplinary action up to and including expulsion.
+(Policy JFCA)